morleydan10/ArtConnect/README.md

 # ArtConnect

 ArtConnect is a platform designed to facilitate connections between local businesses and artists to fulfill creative needs.
-This README provides an overview of the application, its features, and guidelines for installation and usage.

 ## Table of Contents